From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Related Work

 Another emerging approach is Retrieval-Augmented Generation (RAG), where up-to-date textual information is stored as vector embeddings in a vector database.
 When a user submits a query, the system encodes it into a vector representation, retrieves the top-k most similar documents based on a similarity coefficient, and incorporates them into the LLM’s context to improve factual accuracy \cite{lewis2020retrieval}.
-While RAG enhances consistency by integrating external textual data, its reliance on text limits its ability to handle complex, non-textual datasets, such as the large-scale, heterogeneous telemetry data collected during HPC facility operation \cite{m100nature}.
+While RAG enhances consistency by integrating external textual data, its reliance on text limits its ability to handle complex, non-textual (often timeseries) datasets common in IoT \cite{zong2024integratinglargelanguagemodels, m100nature}.